Mishieck/groq-python-chat/README.md

 # Groq Python Chat

-A chat application that used Groq implemented using Python.
+A chat application that uses Groq implemented using Python.